-Michael Jackson’s Former Bodyguard Vows to Reveal ‘Real Truth’ Behind Sexual Abuse Allegations
+Michael Jackson’s Former Bodyguard Vows To Reveal ‘Real Truth’ Behind Sexual Abuse Allegations

 — Mirror Celeb (@MirrorCeleb) April 23, 2019

-In Leaving Neverland, Matt Robson and James Safechuck claim that Jackson abused them from the ages of 10 and seven, respectively.
+In Leaving Neverland, Matt Robson and James Safechuck claim that Jackson abused them from the ages of 10- and 7-years-old, respectively.
 But the Jackson family claims that the allegations are false and purposefully timed after his death in 2009 to profit without any pushback.

-Jackson was previously tried on child molestation charges but acquitted on every count.
+Jackson was previously tried on child molestation charges, but was acquitted on every count.

 Fiddes said that he has had many interview requests and turned them all down.
-But he claims that after talks with another one of Jackson’s bodyguard’s who protected the singer in the last few years of his life, the two decided that they want to take a stand.
+But he claims that after talks with another one of Jackson’s bodyguards, who protected the singer in the last few years of his life, the two decided that they want to take a stand.

 “I will reveal Michael’s true private life… Maybe we will do it together.
 As a bodyguard we see the real truth.
 We guard his life and private living areas.
 We know who comes in and out.”

-Fiddes said that he wants to defend the singer in death as he did during his life and protect the legacy of his family and children.
+Fiddes said that he wants to defend the singer in death, as he did during his life, and protect the legacy of his family and children.

 As The Inquisitr reported, Jackson’s children — Prince, Paris, and Prince Michael Jackson II — are investigating Robson and Safechuck and preparing to file a lawsuit.
-They are reportedly looking for inconsistencies in their accounts of abuse as well as claims that the pair were paid for their participation in the film.
+They are reportedly looking for inconsistencies in their accounts of abuse, as well as claims that the pair were paid for their participation in the film.